maceip/agent-browser/README.md

 ## Overview

 Agent Browser is an undetectable browser automation platform for agents that want to browse the web.
 Its designed to be 10x faster than browser-use / playwright.
 It includes a native messaging host, a rust MCP <> websocket relay and a passkey proxy.
+It will automatically detect and dismiss errant modals, resolve magic-link / otp logins, supports creating and authenticating with uv passkeys, and has its own fallback llm to improve, evade, and outperform [gemma3n-e2b]

 ## Quick Start